Kofi Koranteng: Career

-He served as chief executive officer of the Progressive Alliance Movement, a USA based non-political advocacy group.
-Through that he served as a lead campaigner of the advocacy group campaigning for the passage of the Representation of the Peoples’ Amendment Act (ROPAA).
+He was chief executive officer of the Progressive Alliance Movement, a US based non-political advocacy group.
+Through that he was a lead campaigner of the advocacy group campaigning for the passage of the Representation of the Peoples’ Amendment Act (ROPAA).
 The ROPAA act is an act that would allow other Ghanaians living abroad to take part in elections.
 Based on that the ROPAA amendment act has been considered as a necessary act of legislation that needs to be passed in the Ghanaian parliament even though it is yet to be passed.
-During his career, he has served as the Vice President at Primerica, founder and lead consultant for Dividends Inc and also served as Business Development Officer for JP Morgan Chase.
+During his career, he was a Vice President at Primerica, founder and lead consultant for Dividends Inc and also was a Business Development Officer for JP Morgan Chase.

-Koranteng has also served on the following institutions:
+Koranteng has also worked on the following institutions: